-The Group's external auditors continue to provide independent assurance to shareholders on the Group's operational control and financial statements.
-The Board has maintained a close and transparent relationship with the external auditors in seeking professional advice.
+The Group's External Auditors continue to provide independent assurance to shareholders on the Group's operational control and financial statements.
+The Board has maintained a close and transparent relationship with the External Auditors in seeking professional advice.

-The auditors are invited to attend the Audit Committee meetings as and when required apart from the scheduled meetings when the external auditors present the audited financial statements of the Group to the Committee.
-During such meetings, the auditors highlight and discuss the nature, scope of the audit, internal controls and problems that may require the attention of the Board.
+The auditors are invited to attend the Audit Committee meetings as and when required apart from the scheduled meetings when the External Auditors present the audited financial statements of the Group to the Committee.
+During such meetings, the External Auditors highlight and discuss the nature, scope of the audit, internal controls and problems that may require the attention of the Board.

-The Audit Committee meets with the external auditors to discuss their audit plan, audit findings and the financial statements.
-The Audit Committee also meets the external auditors without the presence of the Executive Directors and the management at least once a year.
+The Audit Committee meets with the External Auditors to discuss their audit plan, audit findings and the financial statements.
+The Audit Committee also meets the External Auditors without the presence of the Executive Directors and the Management at least once a year.

-A summary of activities and the role of the Audit Committee in relation to both the internal and external auditors are described in the Audit Committee Report on pages 22 to 26 of this Annual Report.
+A summary of activities and the role of the Audit Committee in relation to both the Internal and External Auditors are described in the Audit Committee Report on pages 22 to 25 of this Annual Report.